By Dr. Orrin Devinsky

 *Orrin Devinsky is Professor of Neurology, Neurosurgery, and Psychiatry at NYU School of Medicine.
 He directs the NYU Comprehensive Epilepsy Center and the Saint Barnabas Institute of Neurology and Neurosurgery.
 He also currently directs the Phenome Core for the Epilepsy Phenome Genome Project.
 Orrin founded Finding A Cure Against Epilepsy and Seizures (FACES) and co-founded epilepsy.com and the Epilepsy Therapy Project.
 He currently serves as the President of the Epilepsy Research Foundation and has served on boards of the American Epilepsy Society and local and national Epilepsy Foundation.
 He has published widely in epilepsy and behavioral neurology, with more than 250 articles, 50 chapters and 20 books and monographs.

-Epilepsy is a seizure disorder.
-It is not a psychological disorder nor a disease and it is not contagious.
 The brain is made up of billions of nerve cells or neurons that communicate through electrical and chemical signals.
 When there is a sudden excessive electrical discharge that disrupts the normal activity of the nerve cells, a seizure may result.

 Seizures cause a change in function or behavior.
 A seizure may take many different forms including a blank stare, muscle spasms, uncontrolled movements, altered awareness, odd sensations, or a convulsion.
 The location in the brain of the abnormally discharging nerve cells determines the form the seizure will take.
 Seizures may occur rarely or as often as numerous times a day.
 If the condition is successfully controlled by medication, a person may be seizure free.